Septic Tank Maintenance – What You Need to Know

 To remain on the right side of the law, it’s therefore essential to:

-• limit the system’s discharge to a maximum of 2,000 litres of sewage per day into the ground, or 5,000 litres of treated sewage per day into flowing water – any more and a permit is required.
-You can find out how much your system discharges here
+• Limit the system’s discharge to a maximum of 2,000 litres of sewage per day into the ground, or 5,000 litres of treated sewage per day into flowing water – any more and a permit is required.

-• make sure you inspect the area where your tank releases sewage on a monthly basis for any signs of potential problems
+• Make sure you inspect the area where your tank releases sewage every month for any signs of potential problems

 To check if a permit is required for your tank, you can call the Environment Agency on 03708 506 506; the agency also has a dedicated incident hotline at 0800 80 70 60 if you are concerned that your septic tank may be causing pollution.